scarpe-team/scarpe/README.md

 ```

 ## Documentation

+Usually it's easiest to [just view the latest on GitHub](https://scarpe-team.github.io/scarpe/).

+But you can also built it yourself, locally, for testing or to take on the road.

 Scarpe uses [YARD](https://yardoc.org/) for basic API documentation.
 You can run "yard doc" to generate documentation
 locally, and then view it with "yard server".
 Point your browser at "http://localhost:8808" for local viewing.